bigladder/btwxt/docs/discussion.md

 ##  Linear Interpolation
 Linear interpolation along an axis is often sufficient if either of the following conditions apply:
-1) the known funciton values are closely spaced, such that variations between neighboring points are within acceptable tolerances, or
+1) the known function values are closely spaced, such that variations between neighboring points are within acceptable tolerances, or
 2) the function itself is expected to follow a linear (constant slope) trend between any two known, adjacent grid-axis points.

 We let $\mu=(x-x_0)/(x_1-x_0)$, and identify $f(\mu)$ for $0\leq\mu\leq1$.
 The linear interpolation has the form: